top of page

 Start at Hirogawara trailhead, cross the bridge, and pass the campground on your right.
 After a couple of minutes, you'll get to a fork in the trail.
 Keep right to Shiraneoikekoya (took us 2.5h to get there).
 This is a nice little break stop next to the pond.

-Your next break stop is Katanokoya after about 2 hours and then 1.5 hours to Kitadakesanso.
+Your next break stop is Katanokoya after about 2 hours, which is just before the peak of Kitadake.
+From there it's 1.5 hours more to Kitadakesanso.
 The whole way up is pretty steep, and you have a total of 1710m elevation gain until Kitadakesanso, where we stayed for the night.
 We opted to stay at Kitadakesano as its position on the saddle is more sheltered and a little closer to Ainodake.
 If you plan on hiking the traverse in 3 days, you could also stay at Katanokoya for the first night.

 Day 2: 17.1km 8:50h 1022m elevation gain, 3072m down

 Start early to see the sunrise at the peak of Ainodake.
 When we did this hike in mid-October, it was around 0 degrees at night at the campsite, and the peak was very windy and cold.
 Winter gloves etc. are needed.
-It takes 1 hour and 15 minutes to Ainodake.
+It takes about 1h30min to Ainodake.

 kitadake sunrise